top of page

 Amelia Kang

-Creative Producer | Sound Healer | Metaphysician
+Co-Director | Creative Producer | Sound Healer | Metaphysician

 Amelia Kang is a Singaporean festival director, holistic practitioner, and arts professional whose work bridges cultural heritage, healing arts, and contemporary creative collaboration.
 She began her career in her early 20s at Singapore’s National Arts Council, working on the Singapore International Arts Festival, where she gained grounding in large-scale festival production, international artist management, and cross-cultural programming.